A collection of Benjamin Franklin tidbits that relate Philadelphia's revolutionary prelate to his moving around the city, the colonies, and the world.

 Britain and its colonies had outgrown Eighteenth Century techniques of governance.
 Unfortunately, both England and America lacked the sophistication to make drastic changes smoothly.

 That's pretty conjectural, but it is certainly true that his mother egged him on to be a real king, a real force reversing that steady decline in the Monarchy's personal power which began with the Magna Carta.
 By the time in question, however, so much power had already gravitated into the hands of Parliament that the King could not act in any major way without their consent.
-Even today, Cabinet Ministers are spoken of as King's ministers, but are in fact appointed by leaders of the majority party in Parliament.
+Even today, Cabinet Ministers are spoken of as King's ministers but are in fact appointed by leaders of the majority party in Parliament.
 Some in Parliament, like Edmund Burke, were almost persuasive in resisting the Ministry, urging colleagues to seek reconciliation with the colonies.
-George III did still retain power to appoint his favorites to important positions, and used this patronage extensively to control the country.
+George III did still retain the power to appoint his favorites to important positions and used this patronage extensively to control the country.
 Political party chieftains, on the other hand, retained and retain today the power to nominate the party candidate for Parliament in any particular district.
-The leadership thus selects the members of Parliament, who can in turn overturn the leadership only if they dare.
-Real decisions were largely in the hands of party chieftains, but perhaps to some extent the Crown, depending on the Monarch's shrewdness in distributing patronage among the party chieftains.
+The leadership thus selects the members of Parliament, who can, in turn, overturn the leadership only if they dare.
+Real decisions were largely in the hands of party chieftains, but perhaps to some extent, the Crown, depending on the Monarch's shrewdness in distributing patronage among the party chieftains.

-Across thousands of miles of dangerous ocean, the English colonies had changed from weedy wilderness in the Sixteenth century, into thriving and prosperous small civilizations in the early Eighteenth.
+Across thousands of miles of dangerous ocean, the English colonies had changed from the weedy wilderness in the Sixteenth century, into thriving and prosperous small civilizations in the early Eighteenth.
 Transatlantic communication did not substantially improve in that interval, but colonial population grew to over a million, many of them native-born in the colonies, with increasingly large numbers of immigrants from other nations.
 Loyalty to the Monarch inevitably declined.
 True, they spoke English, revered England, but many urgent local issues were difficult to administer at such a distance, encouraging a mentality of self-governance.
 France, by now at war with England on the Continent, operated on a grand plan of interior encirclement, from Quebec and and Great Lakes, down the Mississippi to New Orleans.
 The English coastal settlers needed peace with the Indians of the interior;

 the French did not scruple to stir up massacres and Indian warfare.
 All wars are expensive, the French and Indian war particularly so.
 After defeating the French, the British were put to the protracted expense of building frontier defenses.
 Although the British were anxious to attract English-speaking colonists who would defend America for England, it was obvious some of the settlers were becoming very rich.
 Surely these people could not object to paying taxes for their own defense.
 In retrospect, it seems remarkably naive of the British to think it was that easy.
 Americans did not want to pay taxes because they did not want to pay taxes.
-They settled on the stance of "No taxation without representation" and like Franklin and the Penn family many really believed in it.
+They settled on the stance of "No taxation without representation" and like Franklin and the Penn family, many really believed in it.
 That slogan was particularly effective after it became apparent that Parliament wasn't about to give remote colonists reciprocal power in Parliament to interfere with affairs in the British Isles.
 With Parliament adamantly refusing to dilute its own power, "No taxation without representation" was a neat rhetorical box which meant, "No taxation."
 Contemporary English historians now throw up their hands in despair that so few members of George III's government had Burke's vision or even the normal wiles of diplomacy.
 But that understates the hidden political agenda.
 Parliament just pushed ahead with fairly nominal taxes, but they did so to curtail the independence of colonial legislatures.

 The Stamp Act of 1764.
 It could be argued that Navigation Acts nothing new; earlier versions were first passed in 1651, intended to thwart Dutch trading.
 They prohibited foreign trade with the British home islands.
 After fifty years in 1703 similar restraints were extended to trade with the colonies, particularly molasses in the Caribbean area.
 No outcry was made as these restraints, aimed at retaining the Britishness of British colonies, were occasionally modified and extended over the next sixty years.

 After a century in 1764, however, the Stamp Act was passed, producing modest revenue but imposing a crippling set of headaches by requiring special papers to transact private business.
 The uproar was enormous and legitimate, focused mostly on the tangle of red tape needlessly imposed.
 By shifting taxation from trade to paperwork transactions, suspicions were plausible that the Ministry was scheming something obscure.
-The Stamp Act was hastily repealed, even before Benjamin Franklin and Thomas Penn recognized its unpopularity, and were still to some extent defending it in 1766.
+The Stamp Act was hastily repealed, even before Benjamin Franklin and Thomas Penn recognized its unpopularity and were still to some extent defending it in 1766.
 Franklin apparently saw the Stamp Act as an opportunity to appoint his friends as stamp agents.
 Local uproar in Pennsylvania was apparently orchestrated by William Bradford, who in addition to having been Franklin's former competitor in the printing business, was the owner of the London Coffee House at Front and Market.
 No other prominent colonial leader seems to have been involved in the agitation, and it is remotely conceivable that uproar originated with Bradford alone.
 More likely, Bradford was merely an opportunist in a genuinely popular uprising.
 With the familiar maneuvering characteristic of politicians, Franklin took popular credit for defeating the Stamp Act with some skillful criticism of it, while John Penn gained credit with the King for representing Pennsylvania's relative calm about it, compared with other colonies.
-In Pennsylvania at least, the uproar quickly subsided after repeal of the Act.
+In Pennsylvania at least, the uproar quickly subsided after the repeal of the Act.

 The Townshend Navigation Acts of 1768.In 1766 the Grenville Ministry was replaced by that of Rockingham, then soon by Pitt, who were anxious to disavow the unpopular Stamp Act, but nevertheless needed colonial revenue, and needed a few unpleasant laws to prove that Parliament could not be intimidated by colonial squawking.